MontpellierRessourcesImagerie/qupath_scripts/docs/dl_sd_cp.md

 ## TO-DO

 - Finish the StarDist worker.
+- Fix the RGB version on the CellPose worker.
 - Add an option "Run everywhere" to automatically create a rectangle taking the whole image and run the segmentation in there.
 - Add a check for the settings file in the workers.